New dimensional bounds for a branched transport problem: Introduction

 Our aim is to study the dimension of the irrigated measures $\mu_{\pm T}$.
 By symmetry we will focus on $\mu_T$.
 Based on the construction of low energy states, it was conjectured in \cite{private} that for $d=2$ and $s=1/2$ we should have $\dim \mu_{T}=8/5$, see also \cite{dephilippis2023energy} for a heuristic explanation.
 In \cite{dephilippis2023energy} it was proven that this conjecture may be reduced to the proof of local scaling laws matching the global scaling laws.
 Let us recall that by global scaling law we mean the existence of $\beta>0$ such that for a minimizer $\mu$,

 Similarly, by a local (upper) scaling law we mean a statement of the form

-By \cite{ChCoKoOt,Choksi2004,CoOtSe2016}, \eqref{defglobscale} holds with $\beta=3/7$ so that by \cite{dephilippis2023energy}, in order to prove the conjecture from \cite{private} it is in theory enough to prove that \eqref{deflocscale} holds for $\beta=3/7$, see also Remark \ref{rem:critical}.
+By \cite{ChCoKoOt,Choksi2004,CoOtSe2016}, \eqref{defglobscale} holds with $\beta=3/7$ so that by \cite{dephilippis2023energy}, in order to prove the conjecture from \cite{private} it is enough to prove that \eqref{deflocscale} holds for $\beta=3/7$, see also Remark \ref{rem:critical}.
 The main insight of this paper is that it is probably too optimistic to hope for a direct proof of a sharp upper bound of the form \eqref{deflocscale} and that \cite{dephilippis2023energy} contained only half of the puzzle.
-We now believe that (see Section \ref{sec:dim} for the definition of the dimension of a measure): \begin{itemize} \item $\dim \mu_T \le \alpha$ should result from the combination of an interpolation argument reminiscent of the proof of the lower bound in \eqref{defglobscale}, see \cite[Theorem 3.7]{dephilippis2023energy}, together with a first variation argument, see Theorem \ref{thm:lower_local_bound}. \item $\dim \mu_T\ge \alpha$ should instead result from a combination of a construction, reminiscent of the argument for the upper bound in \eqref{defglobscale}, see Theorem \ref{thm:local_energy_lower}, together with another first variation argument, see \cite[Corollary 3.6]{dephilippis2023energy} and Lemma \ref{thm:regularity_boundary_measure}. \end{itemize} Unfortunately, and contrary to \cite{dephilippis2023energy}, our argument is so far only effective for $d=1$.
+Calling $\overline{\alpha}$ the conjectured dimension, we now believe that (see Section \ref{sec:dim} for the definition of the dimension of a measure): \begin{itemize} \item $\dim \mu_T \le \overline{\alpha}$ should result from the combination of an interpolation argument reminiscent of the proof of the lower bound in \eqref{defglobscale}, see \cite[Theorem 3.7]{dephilippis2023energy}, together with a first variation argument, see Theorem \ref{thm:lower_local_bound}. \item $\dim \mu_T\ge \overline{\alpha}$ should instead result from a combination of a construction, reminiscent of the argument for the upper bound in \eqref{defglobscale}, see Theorem \ref{thm:local_energy_lower}, together with another first variation argument, see \cite[Corollary 3.6]{dephilippis2023energy} and Lemma \ref{thm:regularity_boundary_measure}. \end{itemize} Unfortunately, and contrary to \cite{dephilippis2023energy}, our argument is so far only effective for $d=1$.
 In this case, based on considerations analog to the case $d=2$, see Remark \ref{rem:critical}, the conjectured dimension is

-Notice that this is coherent with \cite[Section 4]{dephilippis2023energy}, where it is proven that in the case of a Wasserstein penalization (which morally behaves like a $H^{-1}$ penalization), $\mu_T$ is purely atomic.\\ Since our arguments do not localize, we need to further assume that $\mu_T$ is Ahlfors regular.
+Notice that this is coherent with \cite[Section 4]{dephilippis2023energy}, where it is proven that in the case of a Wasserstein penalization (which morally behaves like a $H^{-1}$ penalization), $\mu_T$ is purely atomic.\\ We further assume that $\mu_T$ is Ahlfors regular.
 For $\alpha \in [0,d]$, we say that a measure $\sigma$ is upper $\alpha$-Ahlfors regular if for some $M>0$,

 Similarly we say that it is lower $\alpha$-Ahlfors regular if

 If both conditions hold (possibly for different $M,m>0$ respectively), we say that $\sigma$ is $\alpha-$Ahlfors regular.

 Our main result is the following. \begin{thm} Let $d=1$, $s\in (0,1)$ and $\mu$ be a minimizer of $E_{s,T}$.
 If $s\le 1/4$ then (see Section \ref{sec:dim} for precise definitions) $\underline{\textup{dim}}\,\mu_T=1$.
 If instead $s>\frac{1}{4}$ and $\mu_T$ is upper $\alpha$-Ahlfors regular, then